-The Co-Heads of PSHE and RSE, with the Head have a general responsibility for supporting other members of staff in the implementation of this policy and will provide a lead in the dissemination of the information relating to RSE and the provision of in-service training.
+The Senior Teacher (Pastoral and PSHE), with the Head has a general responsibility for supporting other members of staff in the implementation of this policy and will provide a lead in the dissemination of the information relating to RSE and the provision of in-service training.
 They are supported by the Deputy Head Pastoral, Head of Sixth Form and Deputy Head Academic.